Potential for treatments for COVID-19? Shifting through the speculation

-Although these signal promising digital and in-lab treatment options to explore, mainstream news stories are predominately focussed on the virus’s spread and the number of deaths or new infections.
+Although these signal promising digital and in-lab treatment options to explore, mainstream news stories are predominately focused on the virus's spread and the number of deaths or new infections.

-medDigital will be keeping an eye on developing stories about promising treatments, especially those involving digital innovations
+medDigital will be keeping an eye on developing stories about promising treatments, including those involving digital innovations.

 [i] https://www.biorxiv.org/content/10.1101/2020.02.07.937862v1, accessed 20 February 2020